undisbeliever/terrific-audio-driver/audio-driver/64tass-api/README.md

 Private functions and macros have been prefixed with `TadPrivate_`.
 Do not call them outside of the TAD API.

-Private variables are defined in the `tad-variables-private.inc` file.
-Do not modify them outside of the TAD API.

 Compiling the API
 -----------------